arunodame/arunodame.github.com/_posts/2012-09-25-nodejs-design-patterns-101.md

 		}
 	}

-###2.
-Execute few tasks parallelly and notifying after all completed
+##2.
+How to execute few tasks parallelly and notifying after all completed?

 We need to send few emails at once and display a message after all of them has been sent.
 In this case we know number of emails we are sending.